boscoh/modeldrop/readme.md

    forms used in calculations based on `self.param` values can be defined here.
 3. `self.calc_aux_vars()` -  this method will be called at every time-point where we calculate any useful `self.aux_var` for further calculations and diagnostics.
-The calculations can use existing values of `self.var` or `self.dvar` from the last time-point, and return values from functionals in `self.fn` using pre-existing values.
+The calculations can use existing values of `self.var` from the last time-point, or piped through functionals in `self.fn`.
 4. `self.calc_dvars(t)` - this method will be called at every time-point where we calculate `self.calc_dvar` using any preexisting `self.var`, and `self.dvar` or `self.fn`, from the